Comitan/Copalar Air Force Base

 Copalar 17th Air Force Base (IATA: CJT, ICAO: MMCO, AFAC: COP) formerly known as Comitan National Airport is a military airport located to the south of San Antonio Copalar and 7 miles southeast from Comitán de Domínguez, Chiapas, Mexico.
 It was formerly the civil airport for the city of Comitán, but was closed to civil aviation due to low user demand, with its last commercial flight in August 2003.

-It is built on a 4.91 square kilometer site wich is shared with 39th Military Zone and the 91st Infantry Battalion.
+It is built on a 4.91 square kilometer site which is shared with 39th Military Zone and the 91st Infantry Battalion.
 It has a main runway measuring 1,800 meters long and 30 meters wide with turn drops at both ends.
 It also has a main aviation apron measuring 7,644 square meters, a secondary aviation apron measuring 7,056 square meters, and a tertiary aviation apron measuring 4,950 square meters.
 It used to have a second runway measuring 800 meters long and 23 meters wide, which currently functions as a taxiway connecting the runway to the second and third aviation aprons.